Dual Diagnosis Treatment Wolfeboro, NH

 Northern Human Services The Mental Health Center

-Northern Human Services The Mental Health Center is a dual-diagnosis treatment center in Wolfeboro, NH that offers treatment for mental health and substance abuse disorders that include BPD as well as schizophrenia.
+Northern Human Services The Mental Health Center is a dual diagnosis treatment center in Wolfeboro, New Hampshire that offers treatment for alcohol or drug addiction and mental health disorders that include panic disorder as well as eating disorders.

 Address: 70 Bay Street, Wolfeboro, NH 03894 in Carroll County